bsadagopa/Project1/README.md

-# Project1
+Project1 - Your NEWS Today

 ## Team members:
 * Balaji K Sadagopa
 * Suswith Gaddam
 * Nick Walters
-* Neil Acharya

 ## Project Outline:
-Show the alignment of popular news channel “top current news” alignment with the public interest.
+Show the alignment of top media headlines in the World media and the US media.
 + Identify the current top topics in news for the day.
 + Use public top news-event topics.
 + Get news channel top news-event topics.
-+ Show congruence or lack thereof between public trend and news channel trend. (via plots)
++ Show congruence or lack thereof between World and US news channel trends. (via plots)
-+ Show how different news channels align with topics, i.e. spectrum like International, Domestic, Political, Business etc. (via plots)
++ Show the World and US media sentiment. (via plots)